ivanbarto/havas-assignment/README.md

 # MVVM Updates
-Previously, `PostsViewModel` only had a single flow. changing to `LiveData` could be better?
+Previously, `PostsViewModel` only had a single flow.
+Changing to `LiveData` could be better?
 It  might be better for certain scenarios:
 - Lifecycle Awareness: LiveData is lifecycle-aware, meaning it automatically handles UI updates based on the lifecycle of the Activity or Fragment.
 This reduces the chance of memory leaks and ensures that the UI is only updated when it's in an active state.
 - Industry Standard: LiveData has been a common standard in Android development.